My Main Page with Links to My Other

 blame as an integral part of the environment.
 If you teach an individual that she

-Punishment is helpful, claims Staddon,
+Punishment helps, claims Staddon,

 than rewards at stopping unwanted actions.